bcgov/internationally-educated-nurses/README.md

 Database backups occur on every deployment and also during the scheduled backup window.

-To restore the database form a backup the following steps need to performed in the specified order
+To restore the database from a backup, the following steps need to be performed in the specified order

 * Find the snapshot to restore from the AWS console
 * snapshots created during a build are tagged with the commit sha